-Decide on a theme, use smart planning
+Finding a theme, planning smart

 Decide on a theme: add a clear concept to your modern bathroom